 Each invited ensemble receives one complimentary room package (including meals and admission).
 Additional individuals are allowed in the director room (e.g., assistant directors, spouses, family, etc.).
 Information on additional costs for these individuals will be included in your Festival acceptance packet.
 To enhance security and to help ensure Festival decorum, chaperones may not be housed in a director room.

 Each student member and director of a participating ensemble will receive one performance audio recording as part of their Festival Package.
-Students in both an Honor Ensemble and school ensemble receive an audio recording of their school ensemble.
+Students in both an Honor Ensemble and school ensemble receive an audio recording of their Honor Ensemble, but they may purchase their school’s recording for an additional fee.
 Each director will receive an advance audio copy of the group’s performance shortly after the Festival.

 Ground transportation is the responsibility of each participating ensemble.
 While not required, most ensembles have found that use of pooled services reduces costs and stress in the planning process.
 Music for All has a working relationship with a local ground transportation company, which allows participating groups to pool their local travel needs and purchase transportation at an attractive price.
 Information will be provided to the invited ensembles at the familiarization sessions.

 Music for All will provide resources for you to secure any additional pieces of percussion equipment.
 Ultimately, it is the responsibility of the performing ensemble to secure equipment beyond that supplied by Music for All for rehearsals and performances.
 A list of supplied equipment will be provided by Music for All.

 Music for All has secured pianos that are provided to the performing ensembles for their performance.
 If a piano is needed for rehearsal, it is available for a fee.
 The final fee for all piano rentals will be determined by the number of ensembles utilizing the piano for rehearsal.